modin-project/modin/docs/getting_started/faq.rst

 How does Modin work under the hood?
 """"""""""""""""""""""""""""""""""""

 Modin is logically separated into different layers that represent the hierarchy of a typical Database Management System.
-User queries which perform data transformation, data ingress or data egress pass through the Modin query compiler which translates queries from the Pandas API Layer and sends them to the Modin Core DataFrame.
+User queries which perform data transformation, data ingress or data egress pass through the Modin query compiler which translates queries from the pandas API Layer and sends them to the Modin Core DataFrame.
 The Modin Core DataFrame has an efficient dataframe partitioning schema which allows for extreme parallelization.
 From here, the Modin DataFrame works with task parallel frameworks like Ray or Dask to execute computation, and then return the results to the user.